stanbaek/ece387_book/docs/Module9_CV/computer_vision.md

 Browse to the [imglab tool](https://solothought.com/imglab/#) and select **"UMM, MAYBE NEXT TIME!"**.

-In the bottom left of the site, select the load button and browse to the training folder:
+In the bottom left of the site, click on the `load` button, select the `training` folder, and click the `upload` button.

 ![logo](Figures/load.png)